top of page

 Hindquarters

-In profile the croup is nearly flat, slight sloping of the croup is acceptable.
+In profile, the croup is nearly flat, slight sloping of the croup is acceptable.
 Stifles should be moderately turned to propel forward movement, and hindquarters well muscled for power in movement.
 Hock to heel should be strong and short being perpendicular to the ground.
-View from the rear should be parallel to each other, must not be cow-hocked.
+View from the rear should be parallel to each other, and must not be cow-hocked.

 Feet